Accept.inc secures $90M in debt and equity to scale its digital mortgage lending platform – TechCrunch

 “Our mission is that everyone should have an equal chance at homeownership,” Friedman said.
 “We not only want to level the playing field, we want to create a new standard.”

 Buyers using Accept.inc win 6-7 times more frequently, the company claims.
-With its new capital, It also plans to double its team of 90 and enter new markets outside of its home base of Denver.
+With its new capital, It also plans to double its team to 90 and enter new markets outside of its home base of Denver.

 SignalFire Partner Chris Scoggins believes that Accept.inc is different from other lenders in that its focus is on “winning the home, not just servicing the loan, with a business model that’s 10x more capital-efficient than other players in the market.